An Introduction to Geometric Topology: Dehn surgery

 for $j=i, i+1$.
-Since $T|_S = T_{\gamma_i}^{\pm 1}$ the map $T$ extends to a diffeomorphism
+Since $T|_S = T_{\gamma_{i+1}}^{\pm 1}$ the map $T$ extends to a diffeomorphism

-Therefore $M_{i+1}$ is obtained from $M_i$ by Dehn surgery along $\gamma_i$.
-The surgery is integral since $T$ sends a meridian of the drilled yellow solid torus to a longitude.
+Therefore $M_{i+1}$ is obtained from $M_i$ by Dehn surgery along $\gamma_{i+1}$.
+The surgery is integral since $T$ sends a meridian of the drilled \iftoggle{BW}{light grey}{yellow} solid torus to a longitude.
 The proof is complete. \end{proof}

 The theorem shows that every closed orientable three-manifold can be constructed using Kirby diagrams.
 As for knots and many other combinatorial descriptions of topological objects, it is important to note that many different Kirby diagrams may describe the same three-manifold, and in general it is hard to tell, given two diagrams, whether they define the same manifold or not.